 Caremark has a primary drug list for its mail service prescription program.
 The primary drug list is a list of preferred (not required) brand name prescription medications that are chosen based on their clinical effectiveness and cost.
 If your physician believes a brand name drug is necessary that is not on Caremark's primary drug list, you will pay a higher copayment for the non-preferred brand name drug.
-To request a copy of the Caremark Primary Drug List, call the Caremark CustomerService Department toll-free at 1-888/232-8482.
+To request a copy of the Caremark Primary Drug List, call the Caremark CustomerService Department toll-free at 1-888-232-8482 or go to our Website at www.nrlca.org and click on Insurance.